holographicSol/SHIFTv2/SHIFTv2_010/source/README.md

    --live      Live Mode        Enables continuous backup mode.
 (Resource intensive).
                                  Recommended to instead run manually/task-scheduler/chronjob.
    --no-bin    No Recycle       Do not send files to a recycle bin.
 (Used with -mirror).
-   --ignore    Ignore Failed    Do not send files to a recycle bin.
-(Used with -mirror).
+   --ignore    Ignore Failed    Do not display failed tasks upon summary.
    -cmax       CMAX             Specify async multiprocess chunk sizes in digits (Performance +-).
                                  Optional.
 Default 100.
 Accepted values in range 1-100.